-SECOND AND FINAL YEAR SUBJECTS FIRST YEAR SUBJECTS REQUIRED FO ENTRY Note: No two first year subjects may be taken fro same section of the list of subjects available i year. om the Early Irish History and Another Subject Early Irish History; One of the following: Archaeology Early Irish Geography Irish Latin Medieval History Old and Middle English (a) History; (b) The second subject to be taken in Mode IIA (For Old and Middle English, the requiren First Arts English; for Medieval History an Arts subject may be offered). (c) Any other subject. nent is Irish Folklore and Another Subject Irish Folklore; One of the following: Archaeology Early Irish Early Irish History English Geography History Irish Medieval History Modern Irish History Welsh (a) Any subject; (b) The second subject to be taken in Mode IIA (For Early Irish History, Medieval History Modern Irish History), the requirement is Arts History). (c) Any other subject. ory or Old and Middle English and Another Subject Old and Middle English; One of the following: Early Irish Linguistics Medieval History (a) English; (b) The second subject to be taken in Mode IIA Medieval History, the requirement is Firs History). (c) Any other subject.
+UNDITIONS FOR ENTRY SECOND AND FINAL YEAR SUBJECTS FIRST YEAR SUBJECTS REQUIRED FOR ENTRY Note: No two first year subjects may be taken from the same section of the list of subjects available in first year.
+(See regulations page 10) Early Irish History and Another Subject Early Irish History; One of the following: Archaeology Early Irish Geography Irish Latin Medieval History Old and Middle English (a) History; (b) The second subject to be taken in Mode IIA; (For Old and Middle English, the requirement is First Arts English; for Medieval History any First Arts subject may be offered). (c) Any other subject.
+Irish Folklore and Another Subject Irish Folklore; One of the following: Archaeology Early Irish Early Irish History English Geography History Irish Medieval History Welsh (a) Any subject; (b) The second subject to be taken in Mode IIA; (For Early Irish History, Medieval History or Modern Irish History, the requirement is First Arts History). (c) Any other subject.
+Old and Middle English and Another Subject Old and Middle English; One of the following: Early Irish Linguistics Medieval History (a) English; (b) The second subject to be taken in Mode IIA; (For Medieval History, the requirement is First Arts History). (c) Any other subject.